 For any business, the security of data they store should be a top priority.
 In some cases, it would be for a competitive edge with proprietary data.
 In other cases, it would be when it is required by law for personal and confidential information.
 Your business must be compliant with these laws, as you could be subject to major penalties and fines.
 In the past, we would often think of mounds and mounds of paper and secure shredding.
-Nowadays, with so much being done digitally, it is just as important, and perhaps more so, to use ato destroy all your digital files.
+Nowadays, with so much being done digitally, it is just as important, and perhaps more so, to use a hard drive shredding service to destroy all your digital files.
 Just because it is on a computer and has a password does not make that digitized data safe.
 Make sure that your business has a hard drive destruction policy that will keep your data safe and will comply with any laws and regulations.
 Here are some tips to help you do that.

 What is a Hard Drive Shredding Policy?